Great George to ring out for peace to mark Armistice Centenary

-Weighing in at 9.5 tonnes, Great George is the country's seventh largest bell.
-It will be rung by a team of bell ringers who swing the bell using its rope and mounted wheel to produce a louder and richer sound than when the clock hammer usually chimes.
+The sound of the bell is a familiar one across Bristol, telling the time for people during the day as the bell is struck automatically by its clock hammer.
+But the sound this Sunday will be much richer and louder because the 9.5 tonnes Great George will be rung by a team of bell ringers who swing the bell using its rope and mounted wheel to produce a louder and richer sound than when the clock hammer usually chimes.

-Such ringing is saved for special occasions such as the London 2012 Olympics, the Queen’s Jubilee and the Royal Wedding in 2011.
+Such ringing is saved for special occasions such as the Queen's Jubilee, the 70th anniversary of VE Day and the University's Royal Charter.

-Great George will be rung by the University of Bristol Society of Change Ringers, led by Matthew Tosh, one of the Society's alumni members.
+Great George, the country's seventh largest bell, will be rung by the University of Bristol Society of Change Ringers (UBSCR), led by Matthew Tosh, one of the Society's alumni members.

 The University of Bristol Society of Change Ringers (UBSCR)

-UBSCR was founded in 1943.
+The University of Bristol Society of Change Ringers was founded in 1943 and is one of the University’s oldest societies.
 The 300 plus membership is made up of current and past students and staff of the University of Bristol.
 Members of UBSCR can be found all over the world.